daniel-muthukrishna/astrodash/docs/usage.rst

     astrodash.run_gui()

-If you want to quickly get started, try using an online spectrum from the open supernova catalog, by typeing something like 'osc-sn2002er-10' in the 'Select File' field, then click 'Re-fit'!
+If you want to quickly get started, try using an online spectrum from the open supernova catalog, by typing something like 'osc-sn2002er-8' in the 'Select File' field, then click 'Fit with priors'!

 .. image:: GUI_Screenshot.png